-Example of MCP-11 where price of test is $65.00 and there are no variants to the cost:
+Example of MCP-4 where price of test is $65.00 and there are no variants to the cost:

-MCP|||||||||||65.00^USD
+MCP||||65.00^USD

-Example of MCP-11 value when the price of test is variable and can range from $35.00 (low) to $75.00 (high)
+Example of MCP-4 value when the price of test is variable and can range from $35.00 (low) to $75.00 (high)

-MCP||||||||||$35.00^USD|75.00^USD
+MCP||||$35.00^USD|75.00^USD

-MCP-12Reason for Universal Service Price Range (ST) ?????
+MCP-5 Reason for Universal Service Price Range (ST) ?????

 Definition: Specifies the reason for the interval between the lowest and the highest price for the Universal Service such as additional testing that is added as an outcome of a reflex test that is added based on values of the initial test.
-There maybe some instances when the value between MCP-10.1 and MCP-10.1 is not significant enough to warrant a reason as defined by health authorities.
+There maybe some instances when the value between MCP-3 and MCP-4 is not significant enough to warrant a reason as defined by health authorities.

-Condition: This is conditionally required when both pieces of MCP-10 are valued.
+Condition: This is conditionally required when MCP-3 is valued.

 DPS – Diagnosis and Procedure code Segment

-For the payer defined in IN1-4 and the service provider defined in MFE-4 and the Universal Service Identifier in MCP-2 these are the Diagnosis and Procedure does that impact coverate requirements as defined by:
+For the payer defined in IN4-1 and the service provider defined in MFE-4 and the Producer's Service/Test/Observation ID in MCP-2 these are the Diagnosis and Procedure that impact coverate requirements as defined by:

 When MFI-1 is MLCP (Medical Limited Coverage Process) this segment is identifing what is in limited coverage.

 When MFI-1 is MACP (Medical Approved Coverage Process) this segment is identifing what is approved.
-This segment defines the test that are not approved for a given Diagnosis Code based on the Procedure Code.
+This segment defines the test that are approved for a given Diagnosis Code based on the Procedure Code.

 The Technical Steward for the DPS segment is Orders and Observations.